Gman-Superfly/PSON_Sparse_Coherence_Recovery/Sparse_Coherence_Recovery_via_PSON_V1.md

 #### 6.1.1 The Deterministic Descent Failure Mode

-**Critical observation:** In **9 out of 20 scenarios**, the deterministic baseline achieved **0% acceptance rate**—it never moved from the initial zero-phase configuration despite using the same 601-evaluation budget as PSON.
+**Critical observation:** In **9 out of 20 scenarios**, the deterministic baseline achieved **0% acceptance rate**.
+It never moved from the initial zero-phase configuration despite using the same 601-evaluation budget as PSON.

 **Why this happens:**